-On this post about robot grippers (also known as end-effectors), you can find a compilation of different types of robot grippers, their uses in the industry and some aspects that usually go unnoticed.
+In this post about robot grippers (also known as end-effectors), you can find a compilation of different types of robot grippers, their uses in the industry and some aspects that usually go unnoticed.

 There is a question that every engineer must ask himself when automating a process.
 Once the robot has been chosen, which one would be the perfect gripper?
 If the product to be picked is not too delicate, there are several options available but, if we must be smooth, the situation changes.
 Besides, the manufacturing of custom-made robot grippers is not cheap, there are no guarantees that it will effectively work and its specific programming and adaptation is resource-consuming.

-Luckily, robotics have changed so much that robots that can be assembled as easily as a kit in some cases.
+Luckily, robotics have changed so much that robots can be assembled as easily as a kit in some cases.
 Here you can find different types of the most important robot grippers in the market right now.

-Types of robot grippers
+Types of Robot Grippers

 1. Robot grippers with 2 fingers